ucdavisdatalab/Spatial_SQL/README.md

 **Install SpatiaLite:**  The instructions for intalling SpatiaLite varies depending on your operating sytsem.
 We've provided a [guide to installing the software](https://github.com/MicheleTobias/Spatial_SQL/blob/master/Install.md).

-**Install QGIS:** You should have installed QGIS version 2.18 or 3.0 from [QGIS.org](https://qgis.org/en/site/forusers/download.html).
-This workshop is written for version 2.18; the instructions may also work for 3.0 but haven't been tested yet.
+**Install QGIS:** You should have installed QGIS version 3.4 or 3.8 from [QGIS.org](https://qgis.org/en/site/forusers/download.html).
+This workshop was written with QGIS 3.8.
 We'll be using QGIS to visualize our spatial data tables that we import into our SpatiaLite database.

 ## Data

+The data we'll be working with is a set of hydrology-related data for the San Francisco Bay Watershed.

-You'll need to download the following data from the data folder in this repository or from [FigShare](https://figshare.com/articles/SpatiaLite_Workshop_Data/7227581):
+You'll need to download the following data from the data folder in this repository or from [Michele's FigShare](https://figshare.com/articles/SpatiaLite_Workshop_Data/7227581):

 * Watershed Boundaries (Polygons)
 * Watershed Centroids (Points)